JohnGoertz/Benchtop-Python/00_DigitalOrganization.md

  * __[Codecademy](https://www.codecademy.com/learn/learn-git)__ used to have a free tutorial, but it seems to be pro-only now...
 * __[Github's own guide](https://guides.github.com/activities/hello-world/)__
 * __[Git cheatsheet - "no deep shit"](https://rogerdudler.github.io/git-guide/)__

+#### Repositories: The Notebook Itself

+A git repository (or *repo*) is collection of folders and files you're keeping track of.
+Let's start by tracking an experiment.
+* Go to a folder set up like *JG027* above (I'll call sometimes call this the parent folder), then type `git init`.
+Boom.
+You've made your first git repo.
+* Add a file to the "Code" folder called "MolecFightClubRules.txt" (if you're in the terminal you can do this with something like `echo "1.
+Talk about Molecular Fight Club" > Code/MolecFightClubRules.txt`)
+* Type `git status`.
+You'll see that git has found a new "untracked" file
+* "Stage" the new file with `git add Code/FightClubRules.txt`
+* "Commit" the file, and give it a message to help you remember what you did, with something like `git commit -m "Create Fight Club Rules, add first rule"`
+ * Convention dictates these are short, imperative statements, e.g. "add/change/fix new thing"
+* Let's do it all again!
+ * Add a new line to the same file, something like `echo "2.
+Talk about Molecular Fight Club constantly" >> Code/MolecFightClubRules.txt`
+ * `git add Code/FightClubRules.txt`
+ * `git commit -m "Add second rule"`
+* Take a look at all the progress you've made with `git log`
+ * You can get a prettier, more concise view with `git log --all --decorate --oneline --graph`, just remember the mnemonic "A DOG"

+That's pretty much it, that's the basics of git.
+Now, you won't be committing every line individually, but you should commit often.
+It's good to keep your commits "atomic", meaning each contains a set of complete but self-contained changes.
+Maybe you added a new function, and you tested it and it works.
+Commit.
+Process the results for one of your samples into a figure?
+Commit.
+Make that loop through all your samples to plot in the same figure?
+Commit.
+You get the idea.
+Any time you find yourself thinking "Okay, if I mess the next thing up, I at least want to get back to this point", commit.

+So now for how you get back to that point.
+Did adding that second line break something, and you want to go back to an earlier commit?
+Look at the git log and find the seven-digit alphanumeric at the beginning of the line for the commit you want to go back to.
+This is called the *hash*, and it's git's name for that commit.
+Let's glance at what the code looked like at that point by running `git checkout 70fd0b1` (or whatever your first commit is called).
+Open up the file and you'll see the second line is now gone.
+We haven't erased that second commit, though.
+If you run the `git log` command again you'll see the commit is still there, but you're currently looking at the state of your code at the first commit (indicated by the `HEAD`).
+To do completely erase the second commit, first go back to most recent commit with `git checkout master` (or replace "master" with whatever branch you're on - more on branches below).
+Now type `git reset --hard 70fd0b1`, this will revert the code to its state at that point, clear all the commits between now and then, and also get rid of any *uncommitted* changes you've made.
+Your whole repository now looks exactly like it did then, and there's no going back.

+You can add multiple files at this point, for instance if you made interrelated changes to both your "processJG027" and "myUtils" files, but as a general rule I try to commit changes to one file at a time.
+Just remember, commit often.
+Your future self will thank you.

 #### Branching: A Safe Space to Experiment